-At the end of the presentation the learner will be able to:
+At the end of this presentation, healthcare providers will be able to:

 - 1. Understand current guidelines for lung cancer screening, including who is eligible for screening. - 2.
 Discuss the risks and benefits of lung cancer screening. - 3.
 Describe the process for referring high-risk patients for screening.